-Glycogen synthesis, which occurs through a different metabolic pathway than its breakdown, restores its reserves in the liver and muscle when dietary carbohydrates are available.
+Glycogen synthesis, aka glycogenesis, is the constructive phase of glycogen metabolism.
+It occurs through a different metabolic pathway than its breakdown, glycogenolysis, and restores glycogen reserves in the liver and skeletal muscle when carbohydrates are available.

 In the liver it occurs in the fed state and it is stimulated both by increased glucose availability and insulin.

-In post-exercise muscle, glycogen synthesis is faster when there are high blood glucose levels and insulin is available; the hormone stimulates glucose transport into muscle cells, thanks to the mobilization of specific transporters called GLT4, and glycogen synthesis activity.
+In post-exercise skeletal muscle, glycogen synthesis is faster when there are high blood glucose levels and insulin is available; the hormone stimulates glucose transport into muscle cells, thanks to the mobilization of specific transporters called GLT4, and glycogen synthase (EC 18.104.22.168) activity.

 Glycogen synthesis requires more energy than that recovered during its breakdown: two ATP molecules are spent versus only one ATP molecules saved thanks to glucose-1-phoshate production.
 Therefore, the energy cost that the cell pays to store glucose as glycogen is an high-energy phosphate bond for each glucose unit.

 The first step in glycogen synthesis is glucose activation to glucose-6-phosphate, in the reaction catalyzed by glucokinase (EC 22.214.171.124) in the liver and hexokinase (EC 126.96.36.199) in the muscle and the other organs and tissues.

 When glycogen synthesis is occurring phosphoglucomutase (EC 188.8.131.52), the same enzyme that acts also during glycogenolysis catalyzing the conversion of glucose 1-phosphate to glucose-6-phosphate, shifts the phosphate group from C6 to C1 (therefore the enzyme catalyses a reversible reaction).

 glucose-6-phosphate → glucose-1-phosphate